Synthetixio/synthetix-docs/content/incentives.md

 ### Arbitrageurs

 The primary opportunity for arbitrage in Synthetix is taking advantage of underpriced assets on the secondary market.
 If sETH or sUSD are ever trading below the price of ETH or USD respectively, then stakers can profit by purchasing them cheaply and using them within the Synthetix system, where their values do not take the market rate into consideration.

+## Bug Bounty

+Synthetix offers bug bounties for its [smart contracts](https://docs.synthetix.io/addresses/) (not minor issues relating to UI/UX or website domains).

+There are four tiers of bug bounties offered, each to be paid in sUSD.

+The reward brackets are as following:

+Informational: $100 sUSD
+Low severity: $500 sUSD
+Moderate severity: $1000 sUSD
+High severity: $5000 sUSD

+To report a bug, please practice responsible disclosure via email at [bugs@synthetix.io](mailto:bugs@synthetix.io).

 ## Additional Crypto-economic Discussions